Time / Ideas

 Sundials can be as simple as a stick in the ground, as with the oldest known, the Taosi Gnomon from Xiangfan, 1900BCE, or as elaborate as the monumental instruments at Uraniborg, Jantar Mantar, or Guguanxiangtai.
 There are many types, including horizontal, vertical (facing any direction, including north), equatorial, polar, and analemmatic sundials.
 They can tell “temporary” hours when every sunlight period is divided into the same number of parts (usually 6 before and 6 after the noon meridian), yielding long winter hours and short summer hours; or “vulgar” hours, as we generally do now, dividing each mean solar day into equal segments (24).
 They may or may not include adjustments for the Equation of Time (see also here).
 If your home has a window that receives direct sunlight, your home is a kind of sundial.
 If any star were bright enough to cast a shadow, there might be sidereal dials; the moon can, sometimes, and there are moondials

 You are a quick google search away from finding countless templates and sundial generators.
-To get you started, here is a traditional horizontal dial generator and one for vertical dials; here is a 3D printed digital version.
+To get you started, here is a traditional horizontal dial generator and one for vertical dials; several more are listed in the section on software tools on this site.

 Aidan Fowler’s dichroic sundial for Time 02020 changes color throughout the day.